UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

     cat --number macbeth.txt  | head --lines 40
     ```

+    ???- tip "This line gives me the error `unrecognized option '--number'`"

+        Some operating systems do not support the longer options.
+        In that case, use `cat -n macbeth.txt` instead.

+        This teaching material used the longer writing,
+        as this is easier to read.

+    ???- tip "This line gives me the error `unrecognized option '--lines'`"

+        Some operating systems do not support the longer options.
+        In that case, use `head -n 40` instead.

+        This teaching material used the longer writing,
+        as this is easier to read.

     Another way is to use `cat` with the `--number` flag to let it add
     line numbers, then use `grep` to find the location:

     ```bash
     cat --number macbeth.txt  | grep "START OF THE PROJECT GUTENBERG EBOOK"
     ```

+    ???- tip "This line gives me the error `unrecognized option '--number'`"

+        Some operating systems do not support the longer options.
+        In that case, use `cat -n macbeth.txt` instead.

+        This teaching material used the longer writing,
+        as this is easier to read.

 You conclude that line 25 is the last line of the copyright notice,
 as you've seen this text in your output: